btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 If you are using Shopify with BTCPay Server, this release includes a breaking change for the Shopify integration.
 To continue operation after upgrading to BTCPay Server 2.4.0, you will need to update the Shopify plugin to the latest version.

-This should be a straightforward plugin update, but it is important enough to call out separately.
-Merchants relying on Shopify should update the BTCPay Server Shopify plugin as part of their 2.4.0 upgrade checklist to avoid interruptions in checkout processing.

 ## ⚡ Lightning Network Updates

 BTCPay Server 2.4.0 also updates the Lightning Network implementations used by supported deployments: